We just reached 30,000 articles on this wiki! 🥳

 r720.dat contains still images of two scenes from the long version of the E3 2013 trailer.

-rf30.dat has a sound clip left over from the E3 trailers, which plays when the title logo appears.
+rf30.dat has a sound effect that plays when the title logo appears during the E3 trailers.

-The movie folder has a file named "ToBeContinued" which displays the short video shown after completing the E3 2013 and October 2014 demos.
+The movie folder has a file named "ToBeContinued" which contains the short video shown after completing the E3 2013 and October 2014 demos.

 Additionally, eve300.evn, eve301.evn, and eve302.evn all contain animation data used in the E3 trailers for the game.